grafana/grafana/docs/sources/datasources/aws-cloudwatch/template-queries-cloudwatch.md

 ## Query variable

-The CloudWatch data source provides the following queries that you can specify in the `Query Type` field in the Variable edit view.
-They enable you to fill a variable's options list with values such as `regions`, `namespaces`, `metric names` and `dimension keys/values`.
+You can use the following CloudWatch data source queries to specify the `Query Type` field in the Variable edit view.
+Use them to fill a variables options list with values like `regions`, `namespaces`, `metric names`, and `dimension keys/values`.

 Read more about the available dimensions in the [CloudWatch Metrics and Dimensions Reference](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CW_Support_For_AWS.html).